-Anime Expo, also known as AX, is the biggest Anime convention of North America (as of 2014) and it’s held in Los Angeles at the well known Los Angeles Convention Center.
-While not drastically focusing on music, in the past years this event grew consistently and organized shows where artists like AKB48, May’n, Porno Graffiti and Eir Aoi hit the sage of this event: Definitely worth checking out in case you’re interested in all the other aspects of the convention.
-This year’s edition in particular may be very worth it since popular Idol unit Momoiro Clover Z will perform at the Nokia Theatre as part of the event, together with members from legendary rock band KISS, definitely a must for all the fans of the five colorful girls and of J-pop in general, a show that also gives hope to see this event grow even more in the coming years and become more open to Japanese music.
+Anime Expo, also known as AX, is the biggest Anime convention of North America, that takes place in Los Angeles at the well known Los Angeles Convention Center.
+While not primarily focusing on music, in the past years this event grew consistently and organized shows where artists like AKB48, May’n, Porno Graffiti and Eir Aoi hit the sage.
+Definitely worth checking out in case you’re also interested in all the other things the convention has to offer.

 City: Los Angeles

 Venue: Los Angeles Convention Center

 These are all the most important Japanese conventions featuring Japanese music live shows.
 In case you’re interested to attend one of these events, be sure to regularly check out the these events’ websites, and see if there’s any interesting artist you’d like to see live.
 Festivals can be a great occasion to attend interesting concerts not far from your home/country, and to discover new ones!